Sample AWS Blockchain Node Runner app for BNB Chain Nodes

 Option 2: Highly Available RPC Nodes

-- The inital deployment of a BSC Fullnode and downloading its snapshot typically takes about 2-3 hours.
+- The inital deployment of a BNB Chain Fullnode and downloading its snapshot typically takes about 2-3 hours.
 The Full node uses snapshots data, and downloading and decompressing the data takes time.
 You can grab a cup of coffee☕️ and patiently wait during this process.
-After deployment, you'll need to wait for your another half a day to a day for your nodes to synchronize with the BSC Blockchain Network, depending on how fresh the snapshot was.
+After deployment, you'll need to wait for your another half a day to a day for your nodes to synchronize with the BNB Chain Blockchain Network, depending on how fresh the snapshot was.

 pwd